 Elizabeth Hiestand began her professional journey in 2000 working with various non-profits coordinating fund raising events in California, Texas, and across the nation.
 In 2005 she entered the theater world as a makeup artist, and by 2006 was the lead makeup artist for a local theater in Northern California.
 In 2009 she packed her car and moved to LA where she worked in film, runway, and music videos as a makeup artist, stylist, and production assistant.
 She is excited to join the Texas Burlesque Festival production staff, plying her trade in recruiting sponsorship, cultivating relationships, and background in executing exciting events.
 Given her love of wine, tacos, and sci-fi Austin is the perfect place to call home.
 As a ballroom dancer, she is no stranger to strutting across the stage in a fancy pair of heels.

 Alexis Puchek is always thrilled to work with amazing people and jumped at the opportunity to work with the festival producers.
-The 2020 festival will be her ninth year working with TXBF.
+The 2021 festival will be her tenth year working with TXBF.

 Lead Photographer/Media Liaison/Photo Reel Curator